drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The firmware codes are found in the repo in the Firmware/ subdirectory

-(In the following, the "250928" in the directory and file name, is the date of this version of the firmware.
+(In the following, the "251111" in the directory and file name, is the date of this version of the firmware.
 If there is a newer version when you read this, use that one.)

-    TCD1304Device_Controller_250928/
+    TCD1304Device_Controller_ringbuffered_251127/

-      TCD1304Device_Controller_250928.ino  - The Arduino program with the CLI
+      TCD1304Device_Controller_ringbuffered_251127.ino  - The Arduino program and CLI

       parselib.cpp    - The string parsing library for the CLI parselib.h